 saucers bring the contamination of demon DNA (above: d).
 “Counterfeit Mary, the Drunken Whore” (2001) [slide 9], shows a UN World-Government-installed papal-imposter Antichrist presiding over the executions of millions by guillotine, while Satan as false Mary, imbibes on blood of the saved.

 With all the explanatory text, tear-aways, and website descriptions, Bruno gets agitated that he’s repeatedly asked to explain his ‘visuals’.
 In “Reading Funnies, on the Ferris Wheel to Hell” (2017) [slide 10], an inner-circle of apocalyptic end-times biblical prophecies are shown as comic illustrations in the second ring, and detailed ‘visuals’ in the outer-ring.
 Frank intends the painting to serve as a warning and guide to near future events, “like a brochure,” he recalls the shocking fulfillment of his earlier visuals and has no doubt that we have been shown the future.

 - Norbert Kox: Apocalypse House & Museum of Visionary Art

 - William Thomas Thompson: Part 1

-- News & Events: Frank Bruno in Raw Vision Magazine
+- News & Events: Frank Bruno featured in Raw Vision Magazine